Transurethral Resection Of Bladder Tumors

 Care AgreementYou have the right to help plan your care.
 Learn about your health condition and how it may be treated.
 Discuss treatment options with your caregivers to decide what care you want to receive.
 You always have the right to refuse treatment.

-- During TURBT, a muscle may tighten and damage your bladder.
-You may get an infection in your bladder or blood.
-You may have bleeding inside your bladder.
-You may need to have more surgery to treat these problems.
-After surgery, urination may be painful, and you may have blood in your urine.
-You may feel pain in your abdomen or pelvis.
-You may feel like you need to urinate more often, or without warning.
+You may bleed more than expected or get an infection.
+Your bladder may be damaged.
+It may be painful to urinate, or you may have blood in your urine.
+You may feel discomfort in your abdomen or pelvis.
+You may feel like you need to urinate more often or without warning.
+You may develop more bladder tumors.

 - Ask your caregiver if you need to stop using aspirin or any other prescribed or over-the-counter medicine before your procedure or surgery.